spidasoftware/installer/README.md

 Docker Compose
 --------------

-The install script will create a docker-compose.yml file in the `backupdir`.
+The install script will create a docker-compose.yml file in the `/etc/spida` dir.
 This is the is the main configuration location for SPIDAMin.
 Configuration is set in SPIDAMin by setting environment variables in this docker compose file.
 The following is a list of options for configuration beyond that that is done in the install script:

 ENV Name: description (default)